 All of the above can be cleaned with air (not water) and will last for hours.
 You can tell when they need to be changed by your inhalations: the difference between your the one you are using contrasted with a new one.

 I’ve written about the dangers of VOCs and there is a lot on the internet if you need more, but the bottom line is: don’t risk your health breathing modern products: use a good respirator mask.

 If you clean with bleach, I feel that it’s best to get the one that filters everything including bleach as bleach is really quite dangerous.
 We know a lifeguard that died from years of adding “chlorine” to the pool.
 Good to have it on hand.
 Also, you know, the coming Zombie Apocalypse.
 So, there’s that.

 Be sure to keep the chemical cartridges in an air-tight plastic bag as they will absorb toxins 24/7 and slowly degrade if exposed to normal air.
 I keep my entire mask in a large bag and out of harm’s way so it gets no holes.
 The filters last for many years!

-The best respirator for allergies, dust, and sensitive eyes: If you want to protect from most organic vapors at the same time, go with the excellent full face paint respirator: In our view, this is the best respirator for spray painting.
-No, I don’t get any money from 3M!
-I knew a nice lady from Minnesota.
-Ah, thank you Sweden.
+The best respirator for allergies, dust, and sensitive eyes: 3M’s Mold Remediation Respirator.
+If you want to protect from most organic vapors at the same time, go with the excellent full face paint respirator: 3M’s FullFace 7162.
+In our view, this is the best respirator for spray painting.

 High-quality respirator: HEPA filters for all particulates including pollen etc (allergies and asthma)